-As the population graph shown above shows, the populations of the two sample boroughs in London and the North are much the same, around 200,000, but in Islington there is a predominance of 20-40 year-olds whereas in Calderdale there is a much older and ageing population.
+The populations of these two boroughs are much the same, around 200,000, but in Islington there is a predominance of 20-40 year-olds whereas in Calderdale there is a much older and ageing population.
 These northern towns are also unhealthier.
-In Islington, the rate of clinical depression runs at 9.2% whilst in Stoke North it is 14.2%; dementia runs at 0.5% and 1.0% respectively whilst in these same boroughs obesity is 6.9% and 14.4%.
-It would be an exaggeration to suggest that Stoke is full of fat, sad and mad people whilst in Islington folk are young, happy and thin but there is a pattern.
+In Islington, the rate of clinical depression runs at 9.2% whilst in Stoke North it is 14.2%; dementia runs at 0.5% and 1.0% respectively whilst in these same boroughs obesity is 6.9% and 14.4%.9 It would be an exaggeration to suggest that Stoke is full of fat, sad and mad people whilst in Islington folk are young, happy and thin but there is a pattern.